valhuber/safrs_310_rc2/readme.md

-[This project](https://github.com/valhuber/safrs_310_rc2) is to get the sample ALS app working with safrs 311, currently rc2.
+[This project](https://github.com/valhuber/safrs_310_rc2) is to get the sample ALS app working with safrs 3.1.0.

 Status:
 * Basic no-security runs